You must complete the project today.

 Imagine working in a neat and tidy environment.
 It frees up your mind giving space to think.
 When there is nothing to distract you, your work can be done easily.

 It also helps in finding things easily.
-If everything in its place you can save time and energy.
+If everything is in its place you can save time and energy.
 Or else, you may stress out looking for things when there is work to be done.

 2. While working keep the distractions away